-In 2019, ACFF selected several outstanding conservation films to receive awards.
-Films were eligible to receive more than one award and all awards came with laurels and a monetary prize.
-Click here to see a list of our award winners.
+In 2021, ACFF will select several outstanding conservation films to receive awards.
+Films are eligible to receive more than one award and all awards come with laurels and a monetary prize.
+Click here to see a list of our 2019 award winners.

 The ACFF Selection Committee accepts a wide variety of film genres with the unifying element being conservation.
 Films may address environmental issues, highlight cultural preservation, focus on appreciation of the natural world, detail scientific break-throughs that impact sustainability or trace the history of a conservation hero.
 Topics in the past have included climate change, consumption and waste, cultural connections, energy, food and agriculture, health and well-being, history and heroes, marine life, rivers and streams, wildlife and wild places.
 If you are unsure if your film would be a good fit for ACFF, please email us with a brief summary.
 We are happy to offer guidance.

 Early bird $35 // Regular $40 // Late $45

 Student films can be submitted FREE (see requirements)

 ACFF’s preferred method of submission is by secure online screener via ACFF’s FilmFreeway account.
 Film submissions registered via ACFF’s FilmFreeway account are also accepted through the mail.
 Entrants may send a labeled NTSC DVD (region-free or region 1) to the address below, however submitted DVDs will not be returned.

 DVD entries must adhere to professional production standards that will ensure compatibility and playback on standard, consumer desktop DVD players.
 It is the entrant’s responsibility that the program that is entered can be easily identified on the DVD menu.

 All films being submitted to ACFF shall have completed production after May 15, 2018 and may be duplicated for internal use by the selection committee and board of directors.